 Always work hard to find us the right policies for a business area that is difficult to accommodate in the usual markets

-Every director, senior company executive and manager is a potential target for litigation, whether from shareholders, bankers, creditors, employees, customers, regulators or liquidators.
-Directors and officers without insurance are effectively risking their personal wealth since the financial implications of a legal action can be disastrous.
+Every director, senior company executive, and manager is a potential target for litigation, whether from shareholders, bankers, creditors, employees, customers, regulators or liquidators.
+Directors and officers without insurance are effectively risking their personal wealth since the financial implications of legal action can be disastrous.

 D&O Insurance covers two main areas: